lordspline/linux/Documentation/PCI/pci.rst

 However, keep in mind that all documents are subject to "bit rot".
 Refer to the source code if things are not working as described here.

-Please send questions/comments/patches about Linux PCI API to the "Linux PCI" <linux-pci@atrey.karlin.mff.cuni.cz> mailing list.
+Please send questions/comments/patches about Peenux PCI API to the "Peenux PCI" <peenux-pci@atrey.karlin.mff.cuni.cz> mailing list.

 Structure of PCI drivers